Pearson-Higher-Ed/component-archetype/README.contribute.md

 GitHub repositories will integrate with [Travis CI](https://travis-ci.org/Pearson-Higher-Ed/), which will publish to the **public** scope in Pearson's npm organization.

+PDA will configure the Travis CI configuration to handle what is described in the official Travis documentation:
+>A repository’s .travis.yml file can have “encrypted values”, such as environment variables, notification settings, and
+>deploy api keys.
+These encrypted values can be added by anyone, but are only readable by Travis CI.
+The repository owner
+>does not keep any secret key material.
+Please note that encrypted environment variables are not available for pull requests
+>from forks.

 ### BitBucket

 BitBucket repositories will integrate with [Solano CI](https://ci.solanolabs.com), which will publish to the **private**